 In the summer, Nevada Teacher Corps (NTC) Fellows begin a rigorous, seven-week summer training program centered on field experience.
 You will study proven teaching techniques and begin to develop the in-depth content knowledge that great teachers use every day to advance student learning and can expect to practice these techniques intensively, both with peers and with real students in summer school classrooms.

 During your summer training and first year in the classroom, NTC coaches are your primary line of support.
-All coaches are experienced teachers with proven results in challenging classrooms.
+All coaches are experienced current and former teachers with proven results in challenging classrooms.
 They will train you like a pro athlete, with ample opportunity to practice, reflect and improve, until essential teaching techniques and mindsets become second nature.

 Coaches will observe your classroom regularly and give you real-time guidance to improve your teaching through in-person and virtual coaching.
 After class, you will debrief and discuss concrete strategies to apply in future lessons.
 Coaches will also pull you into small skill-building sessions to address your biggest development needs.